 *The loan may be forgiven upon evidence of superior academic achievement (3.0 or better GPA) for the twelve (12) months of study following the award

-The deadline for the receipt of applications for the 2021 award is Friday, June,11, 2021.
+The deadline for the receipt of applications for the 2023 award is Saturday, May 20, 2023.
 Below are links to the application and recommendation forms.

-Please contact Matthew Plank, (Acting Chair, DCLA Student Financial Assistance Committee) at email@example.com with any questions about the Ruth Fine Memorial Student Loans.
+Please contact Matthew Plank (Chair, DCLA Student Financial Assistance Committee) at email@example.com with any questions about the Ruth Fine Memorial Student Loans.